apache/iceberg/site/docs/spark-procedures.md

 To roll back to a specific time, use [`rollback_to_timestamp`](#rollback_to_timestamp).

+!!!
+Note
-**Note** this procedure invalidates all cached Spark plans that reference the affected table.
+    This procedure invalidates all cached Spark plans that reference the affected table.

 #### Usage